Ognyan-Petranov/AlertManager/README.md

 # AlertManager
-This App offers some basic functionalities for performing checks on alerts and writing them to a database In order to test the app functionalities all you have to do is make a Postman GET request to http://localhost:port
+This App offers some basic functionalities for performing checks on alerts and writing them to a database In order to test the app functionalities all you have to do is make a Postman GET request to http://localhost:port or use swagger(/api/alerts/create endpoint)